syedhassan24/news-extension/README.md

 #
 The google chrome extensions uses google news api to get the latest news
 #
-The extension is written in html,css,javascript
+The extension is written in HTML, CSS, Javascript